seyd/JS.Responsive/README.md

 # JS.Responsive

 JS.Responsive is a tool for responsive styling and javascript coding.
-It generates many usefull class names to HTML element which can be used in styling. **It is replacement of media queries.** In compare to media queries, you can use same tests in javascript and thus improve responsivness of your website.
+It generates many usefull class names to HTML element which can be used in styling. **It is the replacement of media queries.** In compare to media queries, you can use same tests in javascript and thus improve responsivness of your website.

 ## Installation